jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 Such an issue arose while I was developing [React Data Table](https://github.com/jbetancur/react-data-table-component).
 React Data Table has a deep component tree that consists of headers, rows, cells and in some places expensive calculations such as sorting, column generation, themes, etc...).
 Despite the use of `React.memo` on expensive components, the entire React Data Table library would re-render its rows, columns, cells, checkboxes and perform a re-sort whenever it's parent component triggered a re-render.

 ## Equality & Sameness
 Before we delve into the solution, it's important to briefly revisit how Javascript performs comparisons.
 Let's start with primitives.
 Primitives in Javascript are strings, numbers, booleans, undefined and null (yep, undefined and null are types).
 These are considered value based comparisons.
-This means that comparing primitive values to another equal primitive value will result in a true condition:
+This means that comparing a primitive value to another equal primitive value will result in a true condition:

 ```js
 'hello' === 'hello' // true